JaredJoss/mase/labs/lab_4.md

 Figure 6 shows that the number of FLOPs in the architecture increases with increasing multipliers.
 This is because, as can be seen in Figure 7, the size of the model increases with increasing multiplier size.
 Additionally, Figure 8 shows that the model with a multiplier value of 1 has the highest latency with 2.55ms.

 # Question 3
-The following function can be usednso that the layers do not scale uniformly;
+To ensure that the layers do not scale uniformly, the a parent lkey must be used in order to get the channel multiplier value of the previous Linear Layer.
+This is to ensure that the output of the parent linear layer is equal to the input of the child linear layer.
+The follwoing fucntion is used;

 ```python
 def redefine_linear_transform(graph, pass_args_=None):